This file includes all active HUD Multifamily insured mortgages. The data is updated monthly.

 License information was derived automatically

-Multifamily Properties - AssistedThis National Geospatial Data Asset (NGDA) dataset, shared as a Department of Housing and Urban Development (HUD) feature layer, displays rental housing properties with five or more dwelling units.
+Multifamily Properties - AssistedThis National Geospatial Data Asset (NGDA) dataset, shared as a Department of Housing and Urban Development (HUD) feature layer, displays rental housing properties with five or more dwelling units in the United States.
 Per HUD, "HUD's Multifamily Housing property portfolio consist primarily of rental housing properties with five or more dwelling units such as apartments or town houses, but can also be nursing homes, hospitals, elderly housing, mobile home parks, retirement service centers, and occasionally vacant land.
 HUD provides subsidies and grants to property owners and developers designed to promote the development and preservation of affordable rental units for low-income populations and those with special needs, such as the elderly and disabled".
 Tyler House in Washington, D.C.Data currency: current federal service (Multifamily Properties - Assisted)NGDAID: 183 (Assisted Housing - Multifamily Properties (Assisted) – National Geospatial Data Asset (NGDA))For more information, please visit: Office of Multifamily HousingSupport documentation: DD_HUD Assisted Multifamily PropertiesFor feedback please contact: Esri_US_Federal_Data@esri.comNGDA Data SetThis data set is part of the NGDA Real Property Theme Community.
 Per the Federal Geospatial Data Committee (FGDC), Real Property is defined as "the spatial representation (location) of real property entities, typically consisting of one or more of the following: unimproved land, a building, a structure, site improvements and the underlying land.
 Complex real property entities (that is "facilities") are used for a broad spectrum of functions or missions.
 This theme focuses on spatial representation of real property assets only and does not seek to describe special purpose functions of real property such as those found in the Cultural Resources, Transportation, or Utilities themes."For other NGDA Content: Esri Federal Datasets

 Attribution 4.0 (CC BY 4.0)https://creativecommons.org/licenses/by/4.0/